 Summer 2022 enrollment is now open.
 If the interest is substantial, enrollment will be based on results of assessment tests.
 The time and location of the tests will be announced a bit later right here.

 If the Covid-19 situation does not worsen, all the ORMC Summer 2022 classes will be taught in person.

 Please do not apply if your child will have to miss more than two classes.
-Please see the Summer 2022 schedule below.
+Please see the Summer 2022 calendar below.

 Please do not apply to the BNP (K-1) class if your child cannot yet read on their own, understand simple word problems or add and subtract two-digit numbers.